 Remember all the stuff about building trust, authority, and connection with the prospect?

-If you don’t know about your own product, you will never be able to convince the prospect to buy it.
+If you don’t know about your product, you will never convince the prospect to buy it.

 You having less knowledge about the product would show up in your copy.

-This will lead the prospect with even lesser knowledge about what your product is, and how will it benefit him.
+This will lead the prospect with even lesser knowledge about your product and how it will benefit him.

 So what do you think would happen?